iyksh/LoL-AI-Project/README.md

-# League of Legends AutoClicker
+# League of Legends Artificial Intelligence Project

 ## Introduction
 Welcome to the League of Legends AutoClicker project.
 This Python script, powered by various libraries, offers an automated solution for your gaming needs.